vadik317/markdown-blog/README.md

 ![Damn the image didn't load, it was supposed to be a cat in front of a laptop](/images/cat-sitting-on-laptop.webp)
 ---

-This project is intended to be able to run on any http server, so yes, you can test locally using `$ python -m http.server`, this also means that to set this up using github pages, you only need to enable them in your repo, as long as `index.html` exists, everythign will be done automatically.
+This project is intended to be able to run on any http server, so yes, you can test locally using `$ python -m http.server`, this also means that to set this up using github pages, you only need to enable them in your repo, as long as `index.html` exists, everything will be done automatically.
 Down below I have a simple guide on how to user this project.

 ---